murarim/mPDF/README.md

 # mPDF
 An actionscript library for generating PDF's.

-This library is an extension of <a href="https://github.com/sephiroth74/purePDF">purePDF</a> by Alessandro Crugnola.
+This library is an extension of <a href="https://github.com/sephiroth74/purePDF">purePDF</a> originally written by Alessandro Crugnola.